bowman2001/perplexdoc/content/doc/basic/specialchar/index.md

 ## Escaping formatting Characters

 The characters reserved for _Markdown_ formatting are not directly available anymore.
 Depending on the circumstances, the Markdown renderer may sometimes recognize, when they are used literally.
-But we can't count on that and have to *escape* them by adding a backslash `\` in front.
+But we can't count on that and have to _escape_ them by adding a backslash `\` in front.

 {{< sidenote up=9 >}}

-##### Unescaped
-formatting characters may suddenly produce strange layout errors, when we change the text in their vicinity.
+**Unescaped** formatting characters may suddenly produce strange layout errors, when we change the text in their vicinity.
 And they are driving _Markdown_ code editors and highlighters crazy.
 {{< /sidenote >}}

 When we escape a number sign `\#` for example its just the number sign ‘**\#**’ and not a formatting character anymore.

 ## HTML Entities

-*Entities* are ASCII codes for *Unicode glyphs*.
+_Entities_ are ASCII codes for _Unicode glyphs_.
 These codes begin with an ampersand `&` and end with a semicolon `;`.
 For example:

-- `&para;` means the paragraph glyph&ensp;&para;&nbsp;.
+1. `&para;` means the paragraph glyph&ensp;&para;&nbsp;.

-- `&sect;` means the section glyph&ensp;&sect;&nbsp;.
+2. `&sect;` means the section glyph&ensp;&sect;&nbsp;.

-- `&#8477;` means the set of real numbers&ensp;&#8477;&nbsp;.
+3. `&#8477;` means the set of real numbers&ensp;&#8477;&nbsp;.

  For more exotic ones you should check, if they are available in the [**IBM Plex** fonts][plexspec] this theme is shipping with.
 If a glyph is missing there, the browsers will first try to use a local font and may display a glyph with a noticeable different shape.
 And if they can't find it anywhere, they will probably display an ugly placeholder.
+The _real set_ &#8477; in example 3 is not included in _Plex_.

-Please remember the two often neglected sets of general entities, which are meant to facilitate nice typography — the ones for *spacing* and *(not) breaking*.
+Please remember the two often neglected sets of general entities, which are meant to facilitate nice typography — the ones for _spacing_ and _(not) breaking_.

 ### Spacing